danielyxie/bitburner/doc/CONTRIBUTING.md

 - Work in a new branch forked from the `dev` branch to isolate your new code.
   - Keep code-changes on a branch as small as possible.
 This makes it easier for code review.
 Each branch should be its own independent feature.
   - Regularly rebase your branch against `dev` to make sure you have the latest updates pulled.
   - When merging, always merge your branch into `dev`.
-When releasing a new update, then merge `dev` into `master`.
+When releasing a new update, merge `dev` into `master`.

-## Running locally.
+## Running locally

 Install

 - `npm` (maybe via `nvm`)
-- Github Desktop (windows only)
+- Github Desktop (Windows only)
-- Visual Studio code (optional)
+- Visual Studio Code (optional)

-Inside the root of the repo run
+Inside the root of the repository run:

-`npm install` to install all the dependencies
+- `npm install` to install all the dependencies; and
-`npm run start:dev` to launch the game in dev mode.
+- `npm run start:dev` to launch the game in dev mode.

 After that you can open any browser and navigate to `localhost:8000` and play the game.
 Saving a file will reload the game automatically.